-Adjusted Alert Level 3
+Adjusted Alert Level 3 and areas declared as hotspots

 All persons who are able to work from home must do so.
-However, persons will be permitted to perform any type of work outside the home, and to travel to and from work and for work purposes under the Adjusted Alert Level 3, subject to-
+However, persons will be permitted to perform any type of work outside the home, and to travel to and from work and for work purposes under Alert Level 3, subject to-

-- (a) strict adherence to health protocols and social distancing measures; - (b) the return to work being phased-in in order to put in place measures to make the workplace COVID-19 ready;

-- (c) the return to work being done in a manner that avoids and reduces risks of infection; and - (d) the work not being listed under the specific exclusions in this Table.
+- (a) strict compliance with health protocols and social distancing measures; - (b) the return to work being phased-in in order to put in place measures to make the workplace COVID-19 ready; - (c) the return to work being done in a manner that avoids and reduces risks of infection; and

 Specific exclusions 1.
 Night vigils.
 2. After-funeral gatherings including "after-tears" gatherings.
-3. Social Gatherings.
-4. Night clubs, bars, taverns, shebeens and similar establishments.
-5. Sale, dispensing, distribution and transportation of liquor and the consumption of liquor in public places, save for transportation as allowed in regulations 44 an 86.
-6. Beaches, dams, rivers, lakes, in areas declared as hotspots.
-7. Public parks including public and recreational facilities.
-8. Public swimming pools, except as provided for in regulation 39(1)(b).
-9. The 33 land borders that remain closed.
-10. Initiation practices and post-initiation practices (imigidi) except as specifically allowed in regulations 40 and 85.
-11. Passenger ships for international leisure purposes, excluding small crafts, in-line with health and border law enforcement protocols.
-12. Attendance of any sporting event by spectators.
-13. Exclusions relating to public transport services as set out in the directions issued by the Cabinet member responsible for transport.
+3. All social gatherings.
+4. Political events and traditional community meetings (izimbizo).
+5. Night clubs.
+6. The 33 land borders that remain closed.
+7. Initiation practices except as specifically allowed in regulations 40 and 85.
+8. Post-initiation practices (imigidi).
+9. Passenger ships for international leisure purposes, excluding small crafts, in line with health and border law enforcement 10.
+Attendance of any sporting event by spectators.
+11. Exclusions relating to public transport services as set out in the directions issued by the Cabinet member responsible for transport.
+12. Exclusions relating to education services as set out in the directions issued by the Cabinet members responsible for education.